Public Safety Innovation (PSI) Lab - road with light and water

 Isabella E. Castillo

 Isabella E. Castillo is a doctoral student in Arizona State University's School of Criminology and Criminal Justice.
 Her research interests are broadly centered on the multifaceted relationships between disability, intersectionality, policing, and wellbeing.
-Particularly, her work aims to understand how individuals with autism spectrum disorder (ASD) and their loved ones comprehend, interact, and are affected by the justice system and its actors, with a special focus on health and public safety.
 In her spare time, she enjoys spending time with her dogs, gardening, and attending concerts.
+She primarily assists with the PSI Lab's work on crowd violence during the 2024 Copa América final.

 Thais Moreira de Andrade